protocol/research-website/content/posts/201912-resnetlab-launch/index.md

 Below, you can find some of the outputs produced to date.
 We’ve been hard at work and there’s much more to come!

-## Open Problems and RFPs
+## Open problems and RFPs

 We focus on designing protocols that will be useful for past, current and future applications and we will drive wide adoption of the protocols incubated within ResNetLab within [Protocol Labs projects](https://protocol.ai/projects/).
-As such, we have drafted formal descriptions of the Open Problems that are challenging projects such as IPFS, libp2p and IPLD.
-Today, we are publishing the first 6 Open Problems with more to follow in the coming months:
+As such, we have drafted formal descriptions of the open problems that are challenging projects such as IPFS, libp2p and IPLD.
+Today, we are publishing the first six open problems with more to follow in the coming months:

 - [PubSub at Scale](https://github.com/libp2p/notes/blob/master/OPEN_PROBLEMS/PUBSUB_AT_SCALE.md)
 - [Routing at Scale](https://github.com/libp2p/notes/blob/master/OPEN_PROBLEMS/ROUTING_AT_SCALE.md)